MCHS Junior Hosts Car Show In Honor Of Brother Diagnosed With Kawasaki Disease

 Mustain's car show will have four categories: best of show, best interior, best engine compartment, people's choice award, and best Mustang.
 Registration fees are $25, and individuals who wish to register their vehicle can pay upon arrival.
 Registration begins at 2 p.m., judging begins at 3 p.m., and awards will be given at 5:30 p.m.

-Mustain said at the event there will be food and a D.J.
-Mustain added she hopes to see community members at the show to support the Kawasaki Kids Foundation and her individual service project.
+Mustain said there would be food and a DJ at the event.
+Mustain added that she hopes to see community members at the show to support the Kawasaki Kids Foundation and her individual service project.

-Note: Editor's Note: The following story ran in the Oct.
-20 issue of McDonald County Press, but with the incorrect date of the car show.
-The car show will be held Saturday, Oct.
-29, at McDonald County High School.